Course Coordination Process

 Integrated Preparedness Specialist Role

-- The course will be created in CO.Train, a DHSEM flyer will be created to advertise the course, and the course will be added to the DHSEM training and exercise calendar.
+- The course will be created in CO.Train, a DHSEM flier will be created to advertise the course, and the course will be added to the DHSEM training and exercise calendar.

-- Prior to course delivery, the specialist will send out an electronic link to course attendees to access student manuals and/or any additional course information.
+- Five to seven days prior to course delivery, the Integrated Preparedness Coordinator will close the registration and send out an electronic link to course attendees to access student manuals and/or any additional course information.

 - If the instructor requires any additional course support or materials, this must be coordinated with the local course manager, and/or the regional training and exercise specialist at least 30 days prior to the course.

-- Upon course completion, the instructor is responsible for submitting all rosters (for each day the course is held) and course evaluations to the regional training and exercise specialist.
-The training and exercise specialist will notify you if any additional documentation is needed.
+- Upon course completion, the lead instructor is responsible for submitting all rosters (for each day the course is held) to the integrated preparedness coordinator.
+The integrated preparedness coordinator will notify you if any additional documentation is needed.